We want you to be safe at every stage of your journey, not just while you’re on the bus. Here are some tips to help you stay safe.

 Keep your mobile phone on you, but avoid listening to music or making calls – this can make you less aware of what’s going on around you.

-The latest government guidelines state that it is compulsory to wear a mask on public transport and in shops unless you are exempt, and this includes on our buses.
-Our drivers may remind you of this when you get on board, please don’t take offence.
-Many of the conditions which allow exemption are not visible, and we are doing our best to keep everyone safe.
+The latest government guidelines recommend you wear a face mask in confined spaces unless you are exempt, and this includes on our buses.
+Please remember that many of the conditions which allow exemption are not visible.

 We are carrying out enhanced cleaning of our buses and supplying hand sanitiser on board, as we have since the initial restrictions were imposed.